-NexToronto develops almost all websites on WordPress.
+NexToronto’s web design services are based on developing websites predominantly in WordPress.
 Currently it is the leading content management system and makes up over 1/4 of websites on the internet.
 From a blogging software it has dominated the content management market with over 70% market share.

 Just recently I wanted to learn more about the guy who made a huge impact on my career and for other bloggers, marketers and businesses by introducing such a game-changing software to the world.

 He’s a 32 year founder of Automatic which the company behind WordPress.
 He’s a soft spoken entrepreneur who seems a lot like Mark Zuckerberg who do not fit the corporate profile but are both billionaires.
 In fact, currently Matt Mullenweg‘s net work is $40 billion.